Pritam738/youKraft/readme.md

 docker-compose up // this will start the rabbitMq and mysql

-check if the queue conslose is available on http://localhost:15673/
+check if the queue conslose is available on http://localhost:15673/ username: guest password: guest

 ### Installing